 In the Commons area of The Seattle School, there is drip coffee brewed throughout the day for our community!
-We source a house blend from Slate Coffee Roasters.
 If we’re out and you’d like to help by making a pot, just ask someone at the front desk to show you how, and remember the directions are labeled by the machine (don’t try to guess your way through it, it can be a messy process).
-One of our favorite coffee shops, Street Bean, is right up the road, and they also support local youth and provide apprenticeships to individuals desiring to exit street life.

 Many coffee shops have cards that get stamped or punched each time you buy a drink.
-Usually you get the 10th drink free.
-Not every place does this, but here’s a list of a few that do:
+Usually, you get the 10th drink free.
+Not every place does this, but here’s a list of a few Seattle spots that do:

 - Bang-Bang Cafe

 - Miro Tea

 Prepaid Giftcards that Factor in a Free Drink